-While scaffolds are not a part of the standards themselves, it is important to support teachers in meeting the needs of the range of students in their classrooms.
-In order to meet the reading, speaking, and writing needs of all grades eleven and twelve students, the materials must include supports for students to comprehend texts at the grades eleven through twelve text complexity band, as well as at the college and career level.
+While scaffolds are not a part of the standards themselves, it is important to support teachers in meeting the needs of the range of students in their classrooms.1 In order to meet the reading, speaking, and writing needs of all grades nine and ten students, the materials must include supports for students to comprehend at the grades nine through ten text complexity band and above this range with scaffolding.
 Supports and scaffolds should draw students back to the text and provide strategies for vocabulary acquisition.
 All scaffolding and support requires ongoing formal and informal assessments that provide multiple opportunities for students to demonstrate their proficiency and inform instruction.